 On November 21, 2011, we ceased to be a subsidiary of Marriott International and became an independent publicly traded company.
 On November 21, 2011, Marriott International distributed 33.7 million shares of \$.01 par value Marriott Vacations Worldwide common stock to Marriott International's shareholders of record as of the close of business Eastern time on the record date of November 10, 2011.
 This share amount is being utilized for the calculation of basic earnings (loss) per common share for periods presented prior to 2011 because all 100 shares of our common stock outstanding prior to November 21, 2011 were held by Marriott International.
-For periods prior to 2011, the same number of shares is being used for diluted earnings (loss) per common share as for basic earnings (loss) per common share as no dilutive securities were outstanding for any prior period.
+For periods prior to 2011, the same number of shares is being used for diluted earnings (loss) per common share as no dilutive securities were outstanding for any prior period.